Pogba a doddle to play against, claims Souness

 Pogba has been largely inconsistent since returning to Old Trafford, where his contract is set to expire next year.

-United have an option to extend his stay for a further 12 months, although the France star has been frequently linked with Real Madrid amid an injury-ruined season.
+United has an option to extend his stay for a further 12 months, although the France star has been frequently linked with Real Madrid amid an injury-ruined season.